shabnammirzoeva/Sprint-Planning-Notes/README.md

+# Sprint 36

+**Ops Tickets:**

+<strike> - ES: Update AEG domain (aeg.com.es instead of aeg.es). #639
+- Iberia: set "Identification number" as mandatory field in Nexure for both PT + ES #637
+- PL: Ops (w36) #638
+- FR: Ops ticket (w36( (By 8 Sep) #636
+- FR: Activate MOTO on CCT #591
+- All - Exit survey in QS #616 - @Peter Nordenstedt in order for us to review this ticket, we need more specs.
+It is specified in the ticket. </strike>

 # Sprint 35

 - [IN PROGRESS Re-deploy all masters in dev env (using latest tag) by pressing a button in command-center #15